- Employment Law Guide

 - Access to medical and exposure records: This regulation provides a right of access to employees, their designated representatives, and OSHA to relevant medical records, including records related to that employee’s exposure to toxic substances.

 - Hazard communication: This standard requires manufacturers and importers of hazardous materials to conduct hazard evaluations of the products they manufacture or import.
-If a product is found to be hazardous under the terms of the standard, the manufacturer or importer must so indicate on containers of the material, and the first shipment of the material to a new customer must include a material safety data sheet (MSDS).
-Employers must use these MSDSs to train their employees to recognize and avoid the hazards presented by the materials.
+If a product is found to be hazardous under the terms of the standard, the manufacturer or importer must so indicate on containers of the material, and the first shipment of the material to a new customer must include a safety data sheet (SDS).
+All employers with hazardous chemicals in their workplace must have labels and SDSs for their exposed workers and train to handle the chemical appropriately.
+OSHA revised its hazard communication standard in 2012 to be consistent with the Globally Harmonized System of Classification and Labeling of Chemicals.

 The Act grants employees several important rights.
 Among them are the right to file a complaint with OSHA about safety and health conditions in their workplaces and, to the extent permitted by law, have their identities kept confidential from employers; contest the amount of time OSHA allows for correcting violations of standards; and participate in OSHA workplace inspections.